 SOAR Program Information

-- Obtain a registration form from your high school counselor or on Waubonsee's SOAR Program website.
+- Obtain a registration form online or from your high school counselor.

 - Forms must be completely filled out in order to register, including all signatures.